-Apparently it doesn’t take much to make me giggle like a schoolgirl.
-Give me a tiny blue car with a stick shift on the left hand side and I will (almost) wet my pants.
-We were off on a Garden Route in 3 days tour and I could barley see past the tears in my eyes.
+Apparently, it doesn’t take much to make me giggle like a schoolgirl.
+Give me a tiny blue car with a stick shift on the left-hand side and I will (almost) wet my pants.
+We were off on a Garden Route in 3 days tour and I could barely see past the tears in my eyes.
 Get it together man, this is one of the most scenic drives in South Africa.

 For the 3rd best Shiraz in the world.

 What a country!

 We got talked into a brandy tasting next door at the Klipdrift Distillery.
 As I found on my Rovos Rail trip, turns out I really love brandy.
 So do South Africans as it is the countries #1 selling spirit and is often served with Coke or ginger ale.
 Odd combo but delicious.